 Silje Garmo is represented by the lawyer Jerzy Kwasniewski who is the President of the Ordo Iuris Institute in Warsaw, Poland.

-Parliamentarians in the Council of Europe are organizing the hearing in cooperation with the Ordo Iuris Institute and Christian Coalition World of Norway (KKN).
+Parliamentarians in the Council of Europe are organizing the hearing in cooperation with Christian Coalition World of Norway (KKN).